 The paragraph would then read:

-3. Observer Delegations: It is proposed that the Member States of WIPO which are not Members of the Lisbon Union and the States members of the United Nations which are not members of WIPO be invited to the Diplomatic Conference as “Observer Delegations”, that is, inter alia, without the right to vote (see draft Rules of Procedure, Rule 2(1)(iii)).
+3. Observer Delegations: It is proposed that the States members of the United Nations which are not members of WIPO be invited to the Diplomatic Conference as “Observer Delegations”, that is, inter alia, without the right to vote (see draft Rules of Procedure, Rule 2(1)(iii)).
 The list of those States and the draft of the invitation to be addressed to them are attached (Annex III).

 Corresponding changes should be made to the remainder of document LI/R/PM/3.